FoundatioFx/Foundatio.Lucene/docs/guide/configuration.md

 # Configuration

-This guide covers configuration options for the various components of Foundatio.LuceneQuery.
+This guide covers configuration options for the various components of Foundatio.Lucene.

 ## Core Parser